Fitness in the Real World

 Finding time in your schedule is all about making time.
 If you want to get fit, reorganize your priorities.
 Start to see down time in your day as an opportunity to get your heart pumping.
 Do you have a lunch break at work?
 Is there a commercial break on tv?
 Are you waiting for your car at the mechanic?
 Why not take a walk?
 Once again, if you plan ahead to exercise throughout the day, you will be surprised at the time you have available.

 Do you sit at a desk?
 I should mention there are entire websites dedicated to tips for staying active at the office.
-You would be surprised at the amount of workouts you can work in while you’re on the clock.
+You would be surprised at a number of workouts you can work in while you’re on the clock.

 - Tricep dips